 1. Enhances the Employees’ Trust Over its Management

-The level of trust and confidence which employees have over their management is clearly visible with their ability to speak up in front of the employers irrespective of anything.
-It is a well-known fact that when we are heard we feel more connected to the others valuing our words.
+The level of trust and confidence that employees have in management is visible when they can speak up freely in front of the employers, irrespective of anything.
+It is a well-known fact that when we are heard, we feel more connected to others valuing our words.

 In this case, it is the employees who feel the same towards their managers and leaders.
 Once an employee realizes that their voices are heard their trust factor automatically increases which is indeed a positive sign for every organization.

 2. Employees are More Focused on Their Work

 When employees are sure that they have supporting management who is always up and listening, they can concentrate better.
 They’re motivated to produce better results and come up with new ideas to solve problems.
 Overall, they feel satisfied at work and this improves employee retention within the organization which is much needed especially in times like these.

 3. Generation of New Ideas and Knowledge Sharing

 Every employee is unique with their own skillset and diverse experiences.
 Both these combined enable them to develop unique solutions that often solve a problem most effectively.
 Also, it helps the higher-ups identify suitable employees for any task based on their thinking abilities and willingness to work on it.

 4. Enhances Employee Advocacy